 But what if there is no family member that is able or willing to pay for the home's upkeep (i.e., taxes, insurance, utilities, maintenance), or the family does not want to maintain the home?
 This is a very common question that we can help you address.

 If the elder/family have decided to sell the homestead property, the proceeds would take the applicant off of Medicaid, only if they keep the funds.
 Funds retained by the elder will become countable assets for Medicaid purposes, which will eventually take the elder off Medicaid.
-Importantly, if the homestead property is sold, Medicaid will not take the proceeds away, but the proceeds will take him or her off of Medicaid unless you act quickly.
+Importantly, if the homestead property is sold, Medicaid will not take the proceeds away, but the proceeds will take him or her off of Medicaid unless the family acts quickly.
 This means that with an elder law attorney's assistance, the sales proceeds can be protected.

 Once the home is sold and the proceeds come in, the Medicaid recipient must disclose the sale to Medicaid within 10 days as a change of circumstances.
 In order to keep Medicaid, the sales proceeds must be legally spent or protected by the end of the following month.
 At or before the sale of the home, this is when you will want to start your work with an elder law attorney.
 There are plenty of options in protecting the sales proceeds, such as:

 - Medicaid spend down planning